Finding the best home loan is not a job to be taken lightly. Here are 10 very important tips to consider when Getting a Mortgage

-9. NEVER make the just the minimum loan payment.
+9. NEVER make just the minimum loan payment.
 In less than two years you could find yourself owing more than your home is worth.
-Always pay at least the full interest payment, and it’s best to make a regular payment which includes both principal and interest.
+Always pay at least the full interest payment, and it’s best to make a regular payment that includes both principal and interest.

 10. Always make your full payment each month, pay on time, and pay more towards principal if you can.